roman-march/anima-js/README.md

 ## Transitions

-As in the library React-Transition-Group, there are 3 type of transitions
+As in the library React-Transition-Group, there are three type of transitions

 ### Simple Transition
 Live [demo](https://codesandbox.io/s/anima-js-transition-animation-hhhnf2)